 As we were originally designing the project back in 2014, our in-house criticism of the other buildings up and down Court Place was that they are mute, providing no clue regarding the activities that are occurring within.
+(Here is a link to our first project blog post back in the day.)
 We resolved to invert this relationship by providing as direct a relationship between the interior and exterior as possible.
 To accomplish our goal we set out to:

 2) Clothe the building with perforated metal in order to provide it with a contemporary, progressive look while simultaneously revealing the original shapes and materials through the weave and folds of the new “fabric”.